EmmyTegs05/EmmyTegs05/README.md

 I’m a cybersecurity engineer with 5+ years of hands-on experience in **Cybersecurity** with a focus on **Vulnerability Assessment and Penetration Testing** in a variety of Network, host, API, and web application domains.
 I’ve helped secure government and enterprise systems, translating technical findings into **clear, actionable remediation** for both technical and non-technical stakeholders.

+My research interests lie at the intersection of offensive security, system automation, and resilience, with a primary focus on advancing vulnerability detection through fuzzing and dynamic analysis

 </div>